Paul Bürkner

 Publications:

-Aguilar J. E. & Bürkner P. C. (in review).
+• Aguilar J. E. & Bürkner P. C. (accepted).
 Generalized Decomposition Priors on R2.
-ArXiv preprint.
+Bayesian Analysis.
 Preprint Code & Data

 Machine Learning for Bayesian Model Building